flutter/website/src/docs/cookbook/forms/text-field-changes.md

-To be notified when the text changes, listen to the controller using the [`addListener()`]({{site.api}}/flutter/foundation/ChangeNotifier/addListener.html) method.
+To be notified when the text changes, listen to the controller using the [`addListener()`]({{site.api}}/flutter/foundation/ChangeNotifier/addListener.html) method using the following steps:

-### Directions

-  - Create a `TextEditingController`
+  1. Create a `TextEditingController`.
-  - Supply the `TextEditingController` to a `TextField`
+  2. Connect the `TextEditingController` to a text field.
-  - Create a function to print the latest value
+  3. Create a function to print the latest value.
-  - Listen to the controller for changes
+  4. Listen to the controller for changes.

 ### Create a `TextEditingController`

-First, create a `TextEditingController`.
-In later steps, you supply the `TextEditingController` to a `TextField`.
-Once wiring these two classes together, you can listen for changes to the text field.
+Create a `TextEditingController`:

 <!-- skip -->
 ```dart